grimmlab/ForeTiS/docs/source/models/sarimax.rst

-ARIMAX
+SARIMAX
 =============================================
-Subsequently, we give details on the ARIMAX approaches that are integrated in ForeTiS.
+Subsequently, we give details on the SARIMAX approaches that are integrated in ForeTiS.
 For our implementation, we use the machine learning framework statsmodels, which also provides a `user guide for these models <https://www.statsmodels.org/stable/index.html>`_.

 We implemented the ARIMA method with seasonal component, called SARIMA or SARIMAX, respectively.
 ARIMAX is the